 Held twice a year for one day in the fall and spring, Parent-Teacher Conferences are important opportunities to hear about your child’s life at school and to share information from home.
 Our teachers prepare some of their students work for presentation to the parent during Parent-Teacher Conferences, and teachers are well prepared to discuss each child on these days.
 We fully expect every parent to make an appointment during Parent-Teacher Conferences and use this dedicated, pre-planned time to meet with the teacher.
 School is closed for those days, as is the Before/After School Program.
 Child care is provided (within reason) during Parent-Teacher Conferences.

-Elementary students present science & other learning projects to fellow students, faculty, staff and parents.
+Elementary students present science, social studies & other learning projects to fellow students, faculty, staff and parents.
 Lower Elementary students work on displays with explanations, and Upper Elementary students perform and present experiments using the scientific method and other demonstrations.

 Throughout the school year, selected art-works of each student are saved and later mounted in and shown in the Auditorium for display.
 Volunteers are needed for matting,hanging and displaying artwork.
 This annual event showcases the artistic development of our students and they are very proud of their work when it’s displayed professionally; it encourages the artist in all of us, don’t miss it!